 They used extensively in the confectionery, as an addition to biscuits, sweets, and cakes.

-The nuts are also used to make walnut-butter, which is quite popular; especially among peanut allergics.
+The nuts are also used to make walnut butter, which is quite popular particularly among thepeanut allergy individuals.

 <<-Back to Nuts from Walnuts.
 Visit here for an impressive list of nuts with complete illustrations of their nutrition facts and health benefits.